dayton-outar/glif/algos/js/codility/sorting/TRIANGLE.md

 The aim of the solution is to find the first triplet to declare that a triplet has been found.
 It does not require all triplets to be found, hence the reason for the return when the condition is met.

 So, why was sorting the array by values important first, especially that there was a condition placed on the indices of the array such that $0 ≤ P < Q < R < N$?
+Putting the values of the array in ascending order allows ease of finding three values that meet the condition for a _triangular_.